Students wishing to take Empirical Finance must apply for a place in this course. The application process is described below.

 The course provides students with an understanding of important empirical methods and their application in finance.
 It covers topics in asset pricing, corporate finance, and market microstructure.
 Students will learn to perform empirical analysis using the software package Stata.
 They are expected to acquire, before the course commences, a level of Stata competency comparable to that taught in the Stata Tutorial each semester.
 The course enables students to plan and carry out empirical research in finance on their own and prepares for an empirical seminar or master thesis in the finance area.
 Part of the course consists of the practical application of the methods learned in the lecture to various case studies.

-The course consists of a weekly lecture and four exercise sessions that deal with the application of the contents of the lecture in various case studies.
+The course consists of a lecture and several exercise sessions that deal with the application of the contents of the lecture in various case studies.
 The lectures provide the conceptual and empirical background and the cases apply the concepts to empirical research examples.

 Preliminary Case Study Schedule